rlvlad/wt-project-2025/docs/src/sections/sql.typ

         ON DELETE CASCADE ON UPDATE CASCADE
 );
 ```<playlist-tracks-code>
 this table represents the "Contained in" relation in the ER diagram (@er-diagram).
-Its primary key is multiple (the only one in the project) and has to link a track to a playlist -- unlike the other tables, which _explicitly needed_ a primary key _and_ a unique constraints, in this case a composite key it's correct because a track can appear in multiple playlists.
+Its primary key is multiple (the only one in the project) and has to link a track to a playlist -- unlike the other tables, which _explicitly needed_ a primary key _and_ a unique constraint, in this case a composite key it's correct because a track can appear in multiple playlists.

 - #ria() `playlist_tracks` table in RIA project
 ```sql